biemond/biemond-orawls-vagrant-12.1.3-infra/puppet/modules/orawls/README.markdown

          log_output:           true
          user_config_dir:      '/home/oracle'

+### Dynamictargetting
+Sometimes you do not know how many managed services you will have, due to application scaling or other use cases.
+Since you do specify resources like clusters and datasources in a more 'static' way, there should be a way to qualify a managed server as a target for such resources.

+We use the notes field in WebLogic Server to accomplish this.
+Currently implemented for the following resource types:

+- wls_cluster
+- wls_datasource
+- wls_mail_session

+The way you use this, is by entering the resource name in the server_parameter field on the wls_server type, and put the servers field to 'inherited' on the resource to be targeted.

+Example:

+    wls_server { 'wlsServer1':
+      ensure                            => 'present',
+      arguments                         => '-XX:PermSize=256m -XX:MaxPermSize=256m -Xms752m -Xmx752m -Dweblogic.Stdout=/var/log/weblogic/wlsServer1.out -Dweblogic.Stderr=/var/log/weblogic/wlsServer1_err.out',
+      jsseenabled                       => '0',
+      listenaddress                     => '10.10.10.100',
+      listenport                        => '8001',
+      listenportenabled                 => '1',
+      machine                           => 'Node1',
+      sslenabled                        => '0',
+      tunnelingenabled                  => '0',
+      max_message_size                  => '10000000',
+      server_parameter                  => 'WebCluster, hrDs',
+    }

+    wls_cluster { 'WebCluster':
+      ensure           => 'present',
+      messagingmode    => 'unicast',
+      migrationbasis   => 'consensus',
+      servers          => ['inherited'],
+      multicastaddress => '239.192.0.0',
+      multicastport    => '7001',
+    }

+    wls_datasource { 'hrDS':
+      ensure                           => 'present',
+      connectioncreationretryfrequency => '0',
+      drivername                       => 'oracle.jdbc.xa.client.OracleXADataSource',
+      extraproperties                  => ['SendStreamAsBlob=true', 'oracle.net.CONNECT_TIMEOUT=10001'],
+      fanenabled                       => '0',
+      globaltransactionsprotocol       => 'TwoPhaseCommit',
+      initialcapacity                  => '2',
+      initsql                          => 'None',
+      jndinames                        => ['jdbc/hrDS', 'jdbc/hrDS2'],
+      maxcapacity                      => '15',
+      mincapacity                      => '1',
+      rowprefetchenabled               => '0',
+      rowprefetchsize                  => '48',
+      secondstotrustidlepoolconnection => '10',
+      statementcachesize               => '10',
+      target                           => ['inherited'],
+      targettype                       => ['inherited'],
+      testconnectionsonreserve         => '0',
+      testfrequency                    => '120',
+      testtablename                    => 'SQL SELECT 1 FROM DUAL', url                              => 'jdbc:oracle:thin:@dbagent2.alfa.local:1521/test.oracle.com',
+      user                             => 'hr',
+      usexa                            => '0',
+    }

+In the case of the wls_datasource type, the jdbc connection will be targetted on the cluster if the managed server is in a cluster.

 ### fmwlogdir
 __orawls::fmwlogdir__ Change a log folder location of a FMW server when you set the defaults hiera variables